 Can I get more information?

 Yes!
 Please email email@example.com for more information about our Vancouver program; firstname.lastname@example.org for our Kamloops program; or email@example.com for our Nanaimo program.
 To book a workshop, email the program coordinators at the addresses listed above.
+Please contact us at least a month before your desired workshop date.

 We acknowledge the financial support of the Province of British Columbia.